 Since a bulk mailer with a rating of 9 is likely to generate complaints, the default BCL is 7.
 This means that bulk mails will be accepted until the complaint level of 7 and mail won't be accepted thereafter.
 The lower the rating, the less bulk mail is accepted.
 If your users are, and their work is, sensitive to bulk mail, and your BCL is set to 4, then no bulk mail with a higher BCL than 4 will be accepted.

 You can use BCL values to set the desired level of bulk filtering your organization requires by following the steps in Configure your spam filter policies.

-More BCL values are being added and will be included here in the future.
-The following table lists and describes the BCL values that are currently in use.
+The following table describes the BCL values that are currently in use.

 |1, 2, 3||The message is from a bulk sender that generates few complaints.|